microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 Input = FaceDetection.ResultWithSource
 ```

-*N.B.* More options are available for the `FaceRecognize` analysis engine, including restriction to a particular matching database, setting the matching threshold and allowing multiple matches to be returned.
+*N.B.* More options are available for the `FaceRecognize` analysis engine, including GPU acceleration, restriction to a particular matching database, setting the matching threshold and allowing multiple matches to be returned.
 Please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/_FaceRecognize.htm) for details.

 Paste the following parameters into [`test-action`](http://localhost:14000/a=admin#page/console/test-action) (again remembering to update the webcam name from `HP HD Camera` to match yours):